asweigart/pyscreeze/README.md

     >>> im1 = pyscreeze.screenshot()
     >>> im2 = pyscreeze.screenshot('my_screenshot.png')

-On a 1920 x 1080 screen, the `screenshot()` function takes roughly 100 milliseconds - it's not fast but it's not slow.
+On a 1920 x 1080 screen, the `screenshot()` function takes roughly 100 milliseconds for most utilities - it's not fast but it's not slow.
+For spectacle though, it takes around 650 milliseconds.
+This one is only recommended if you have no other option.

 There is also an optional `region` keyword argument, if you do not want a screenshot of the entire screen.
 You can pass a four-integer tuple of the left, top, width, and height of the region to capture: